zladx/LADX-Disassembly/src/ROM map.md

 17 Credits code and text
 18 Code and data
 19 Code (Link motions)
-1A Room data and text
+1A Map data and text
 1B Audio code and Music
 1C Map data?
 1D Text